SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 NA                             6

-####Presented below is a table of the number count of the participants in the survey by Work Status.
+##### 6. Presented below is a table of the number count of the participants in the survey by Work Status.If there are 'blanks'please specify" in work status data, they will be assigned NA.
+Therefore the table will have full-time, part-time,student,unemployed, retired and NA.

 ```r
 frequencyOfRespondantsByWork <- as.data.frame(table(cleaned_data$WorkStatus))